Agent Editor

 - Web Actions

-In addition, make sure the following widgets are available in your project:
+In addition, ensure the following widgets are available in your app:

 Installation

-- Agent Editor under Add On modules in the App Explorer.
+- Agent Editor in the Add-ons folder.
 This module contains the Studio Pro extension that adds the new document types and editors.

-- Agent Editor Commons under Marketplace modules in the App Explorer.
+- Agent Editor Commons in the Marketplace modules folder.
 This module contains the logic to call agents from microflows.

 The detailed functionality of these modules is explained in the following sections of this page.